RicardoMoraisPOR/RicardoMoraisPOR/README.md

 ---

-> ⚠️ **Note**: I usually work over Azure and GitLab internal repos, so the stats on GitHub only reflect the projects I work on during my personal time outside of work.
+> ⚠️ **Note**: I usually work over internal repos, so the stats on GitHub only reflect the projects I work on during my personal time outside of work.